uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Let's make a further change to `README.md`: Add a line with the text `CMSC 22000 - Introduction to Software Development`.

-So, at this point, we have a file we have already committed (`README.md`) but where the *local* version is now out of sync with the version in the GitLab server.
+So, at this point, we have a file we have already committed (`README.md`) but where the *local* version is now out of sync with the version on GitHub.
 Furthermore, earlier we created a `test.txt` file.
 Is it a part of our repository?
 You can use the following command to ask Git for a summary of the files it is tracking:

     git status